cbreandan/movie-scraper/README.md

 Automatically scrapes new movies from website daily and add them to an excel spreadsheet

-**Box office of -- To see which movies are doing better than others
+**Box office -- To see which movies are doing better than others

 **Show time, Length, Content rating, YouTube trailer, Rotten Tomato ratings -- Movies in theatres